|Spalding MFA in Writing Faculty

 Kirby Gann, MFA (fiction).Kirby Gann is the author, most recently, of the novel Ghosting (May 2012), which was listed as a Best Book of 2012 by Publishers Weekly and Shelf Unbound, and is to be translated into French by Editions du Seuil.
 He is also the author of the novels The Barbarian Parade (2004), and Our Napoleon in Rags (2005), which was a nominee for the Kentucky Award in Literature, a finalist in the Litblog Co-Op Read This! series, and was named one of the Top Five Novels published in 2005 by Frontiers Magazine.
 He is also co-editor of the anthology A Fine Excess: Contemporary Literature at Play, a finalist for the ForeWord Magazine Book of the Year Award (Anthologies).
 The recipient of an Individual Artist Fellowship and two Professional Assistance Awards from the Kentucky Arts Council, Gann is also Managing Editor at Sarabande Books.
 Please visit www.kirbygann.net for more information, upcoming appearances, etc.Top

-Edith M. (Edie) Hemingway , MFA (writing for children & young adults) Edie Hemingway is a graduate of Spalding University’s MFA program, is co-author of two Civil War novels, both licensed by Scholastic Book Fairs and optioned for films.
+Edith M. (Edie) Hemingway, MFA (writing for children and young adults).
+Edie Hemingway, a graduate of Spalding University’s MFA program, is co-author of two Civil War novels, both licensed by Scholastic Book Fairs and optioned for films.
 Her most recent middle grade novel, Road to Tater Hill (Delacorte Press, September 2009) won a 2009 Parents’ Choice Gold Award and was listed on Bank Street College’s Best Books List for 2010.
 In addition to joining the Spalding MFA faculty in W4CYA, Edie is an adjunct instructor for the graduate online certificate program in Writing for Children and Young Adults at McDaniel College, Westminster, MD, and she offers creative writing workshops at Misty Hill Lodge, her secluded 1930s log cabin home near Frederick, Maryland.
-She is the Regional Advisor for the MD/DE/WV chapter of SCBWI, a member of the Children’s Book Guild of Washington, DC, and a contributor to the One Potato…Ten! blog, a group of ten children’s authors and illustrators at http://onepotatoten.blogspot.com.
+She served as the Regional Advisor for the MD/DE/WV chapter of SCBWI for four years, is a member of the Children’s Book Guild of Washington, DC, and is a contributor to the One Potato…Ten! blog, a group of ten children’s authors and illustrators at http://onepotatoten.blogspot.com.
 Visit Edie’s website at http://www.ediehemingway.com.

 Helena Kriel (screenwriting, playwriting).
 Helena Kriel was raised and educated in Johannesburg South Africa.
 After graduating with a Dramatic Art and Literature degree from University of Witwatersrand she worked in Television, directing and writing.
 Her plays Pigs on Passion, Arachnid and I Can’t Wait To Tie You To The Sofa premiered at the National Arts Festival and were all produced a number of times.
 She was nominated for playwright of the year.
 She immigrated to America and won the Steven Spielberg Dianne Thomas Award for her first screenplay Virtuoso.
 She has been a working screenwriter in Los Angeles writing for the studios and independent producers.
 The adaptations of Ahab’s Wife, The Good Soldier, The Arabian Nights, Tsotsi, Valley Song, and Wuthering Heights are a few of her adaptations.
 Heated and The Other Woman are amongst her original screenplays.
 Kama Sutra was produced with Academy nominated director Mira Nair directing and released in 1996.
 Skin was produced by Elysian Films and released in 2009.
 Skin has won over eight festival awards and was named in the best ten independent films of 2009.
 She has finished her first novel: The Burning Ground.
 She is completing her first memoir: Heart and Stone.